autonity/docs.autonity.org/concepts/system-model/index.md

 The design allows validator node operators the flexibility to configure distinct networks (not necessarily different hosts) to set the network quality for consensus and transaction traffic.

-Ideally, operators should opt for a higher-bandwidth and a network with a higher reliability guarantee for consensus traffic.
+Ideally, operators should opt for a higher-bandwidth network for transactions and a network with a higher reliability guarantee for consensus traffic.
 :::

 ## System state